jhc-systems/debezium-connector-ibmi/README.md

 ## running with a self signed certificate

-capture your ca cert normally the top of the output:
+capture your ca cert normally the bottom of the output:
 `openssl s_client -showcerts -connect <host>:9471`

-between the first pair of `-----BEGIN CERTIFICATE-----` and end and save it to iseries-cert.pem
+between the last pair of `-----BEGIN CERTIFICATE-----` and end and save it to iseries-cert.pem

 If using docker simply mount your certs at /var/tls